-This tells you the percent of patients who have had a major fall.
-Falls resulting in major injuries are routinely associated with poor nursing care.
-Better nursing care reduces the number of major falls sustained by residents in a nursing home.
+This tells you the percent of patients that have had a major fall.
+Falls leading to severe injury are often linked to lower quality nursing care.
+Additional nurse staffing can limit the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections

 In Arlington Residence and Rehabilitation Center, 1.51% of Patients had UTIs